Putting the “Social” back into Social SecurityDispelling the Myths about Social Security, and the Lesson that Paying for it Can Teach Us

 By Dylan NezajPublished November 18, 2018

 Just relax for a second.
 Hear me out.
 Social Security cannot, and will not, go broke.

-An empty Trust would necessitate that all Social Security disbursements be funded dollar-for-dollar by contemporaneous payroll tax revenue, effectively a transfer from the working-age population to program beneficiaries including retired and disabled workers and the surviving spouses of workers.
-These are some of the most vulnerable members of our society, and according to the Social Security Administration, beneficiaries enrolled after the Trust is depleted will only receive just over three-quarters of the benefits guaranteed to current beneficiaries.
-Consistent benefits cannot be guaranteed because the lower-birth rate generations that make up the labor force will have to sustain a population of future beneficiaries dominated by the higher-birth rate baby boomers.
+An empty Trust would necessitate that all Social Security benefits be funded dollar-for-dollar by contemporaneous payroll tax revenue, effectively acting as a transfer from the working-age population to program beneficiaries, such as retired and disabled workers and the surviving spouses of workers.
+These are some of the most vulnerable members of our society, and according to the Social Security Administration, such beneficiaries enrolled after the Trust is depleted will receive just over three-quarters of what current beneficiaries are guaranteed.
+This is because the lower-birth-rate generations that make up the labor force will have to sustain a population of future beneficiaries dominated by the higher-birth-rate baby boomers.
 You might be asking yourself how Congress let this happen.
 Surely, somebody in Washington took a glance at a population pyramid and saw this coming, right?

-UC Berkley Economist Robert Reich believes that lawmakers did, in fact, foresee the fiscal onus posed by the retirement of the baby-boomers, but that it failed to account for rising income inequality before it began to skyrocket.
-Indeed, a report by the Congressional Budget Office now states that rising income inequality will reduce the percentage of income eligible for FICA taxation by two percentage points by the 2030s.
+UC Berkley Economist Robert Reich believes that lawmakers did, in fact, foresee the fiscal onus posed by the retirement of the baby-boomers, but failed to account for rising income inequality.
+Indeed, a report by the Congressional Budget Office states that rising income inequality will reduce the percentage of earned income eligible for FICA taxation by two percentage points by the 2030s.
 Had Congress proactively accounted for such income trends, it is possible that we wouldn’t be having this conversation.
-But for thirty some-odd years, the program’s revenues exceeded costs, and Congress took this for granted, choosing to forego making the necessary but unpopular changes necessary to guarantee that the Trust be maintained indefinitely.
-The Great Recession and the dawn of baby-boomer retirement halted the program’s net positive revenue flow, and now it is trapped in a state wherein Social Security’s expenses are simply too high for its revenues to catch up.
+But for thirty some-odd years, Social Security’s revenues exceeded its costs.
+Congress took this fact for granted and chose to forego the necessary but potentially unpopular changes that were necessary to guarantee that the Trust be maintained indefinitely.
+The Great Recession and the dawn of baby-boomer retirement halted the program’s net positive revenue flow.
+We now find ourselves trapped in a state wherein Social Security’s expenses are simply too high for its revenues to catch up.

-Another way to reduce the funding gap would be to increase, or even eliminate, the maximum income cap or even to eliminate it entirely.
+Another way to reduce the funding gap would be to increase, or even eliminate, the maximum income cap subject to FICA taxes.
 Currently, the cap, which is adjusted annually to account for inflation using the Consumer Price Index (CPI), is set at $132,900 for FY 2019.
-As one can imagine, the FICA tax is regressive, meaning lower- and middle-income earners must pay a larger portion of their income than those earning more than the income cap.
-That being said, the cap has been justified by some on the basis that Social Security is ultimately a social insurance policy; while those earning more than the cap pay proportionally less into Social Security, they likewise derive less proportional benefit as well.
-In other words, while payroll taxation is regressive, dispensation of Social Security benefits is progressive, favoring the not-so-wealthy.
+The very existence of this cap makes the FICA tax what’s called a regressive tax, meaning lower- and middle-income earners must fork up a larger portion of their income than those earning more than the income cap.
+That being said, the cap has been justified by some on the basis that Social Security is ultimately a social insurance policy; while those earning more than the cap pay proportionally less into Social Security, they likewise derive less proportional benefit.
+In other words, while payroll taxation is regressive, favoring the wealthy, dispensation of Social Security benefits is progressive, favoring the not-so-wealthy.